Yuying-Jin/DIGIT400static/note/NOSE_on_Ubuntu.md

 ## How to solve the problems

-I try to install Nose on Ubuntu here because Windows is confusing.
+I try to install Nose on Ubuntu because it is confusing that how Windows can locate Nose.

 ### Installation